yolken/yolken-blog/site/_posts/2021-04-17-migrating-to-kubernetes-legacy-service-platforms.md

 which is effectively a layered, read-only bundle that contains the binaries, tools, and configs needed to create the environment in which the container runs.

-Containers run in machines, so you still need to provision them, but configuration for these machines can be simpler and more generic.
+Containers run in machines, so you still need to provision them, but the configuration for these machines can be simpler and more generic.
 The main requirement is to install a container runtime such as [Docker](https://www.docker.com/).
 Once the latter is in place, you can use it to run containers for your applications and various helper services (for logs, metrics,